 Chief Inspector of Factories (Retd.), Delhi

+Factories Act is one of the most elaborated Labour Law Acts in India.
 Retd.
-Chief Inspector of Factories, Delhi, Mr Bhasin answers queries related to Factories Act.
+Chief Inspector of Factories, Delhi, Mr Bhasin answers queries related to this Act.
 He gives viable solutions to the related problems, gives appropriate answers to questions and queries related to the Act.

 ESI is a subject of complexity and so are the problems, questions and queries related to it.
-However, Dr Khetal has all the answers and workable solutions on his fingertips.
-Dr Khetal was the Additional Commissioner (Retd.)
-ESI, Delhi.
-Not for nothing that Dr Khetal is on the elite panel of our Experts.
+However, Mr Sharma has all the answers and workable solutions on his fingertips.
+Mr.Sharma has vast experience and deep knowledge on ESI related matters.
+Not for nothing that Mr Sharma is on the elite panel of our Experts.

 Expert – Organisational Development